sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 #### Step 1.
 Create a Python Script to Read Values from a Photoresistor

 Firstly, setup a simple light sensing circuit on your beagle board, by following the tutorial described [here](http://learn.adafruit.com/measuring-light-with-a-beaglebone-black/)
 _NOTE: this tutorial also covers how to install the Adafruit BBIO library_

 Now we will use a simple Python script to repeatedly poll this light dependant resistor and send its value to SuperCollider for sonification.
-The script we will use is called autostart.py and can be viewed [here](./autostartExamples/autostart.py).
+The script we will use is called autostart.py and can be viewed [here](./autostartExamples/autostart.py), and the steps we need to undertake as are as follows:

-To do this:

 * Clone the TrainingTheBeagle repo to a convenient temporary location on your pc (i.e. ~/Desktop)
 `$ cd ~/Desktop`